Stevinson/tech-book/book/tech/jupyter.md

 * `a`/`b` : add a new cell above or below

 * `m` : turn the cell into a markdown cell

+* `dd` : deleted the highlighted cell

+## Code

+* Starting a line with an exclamation mark will run the line as a terminal command.

+* `%%capture` at the beginning of a cell will suppress the output.